 Although I did have late summer / early fall hydrangeas in mind for this side of the crate, this saying is perfect all summer long too!

-Which side is your fav?
+Which side of the crate is your favorite?

 Flower Market stepladder holding outdoor flowers